MCT-master/mct-master.github.io/research-methods.md

 ---
 layout: page
-title: Audio Programming
+title: Research Methods
-permalink: /audio-programming/
+permalink: /research-methods/
 ---

-The blog posts of this section relate to the course [**MCT4048 Audio Programming**](https://www.ntnu.edu/studies/courses/MCT4048).
-The aim of the course is to provide a solid foundation in digital signal processing and audio-based application development.
-Integration of relevant technologies and platforms will play an important part, as well as developing user-ready applications.
+The blog posts of this section relate to the course [**MCT4010 – Research Methods, Tools and Issues in MCT**](https://www.uio.no/studier/emner/hf/imv/MCT4010/).
+The aim of the course is to develop knowledge of and skills in various research methods, tools and issues in the field of music, communication and technology.
+These range from qualitative to quantitative methods, and from artistic to scientific perspectives, and will prepare the student for carrying out research and development in the field.

 <br />

 {%- if site.posts.size > 0 -%}
   <!-- <h2 class="post-list-heading">{{ page.list_title | default: "Posts" }}</h2> -->
   <ul class="post-list">
-    {%- for post in site.categories.audio-programming -%}
+    {%- for post in site.categories.research-methods -%}
     <li>
       {%- if post.image -%}
       <img src="{{ post.image | prepend: site.baseurl }}" alt="{{ post.title }}" title="{{ post.title }}">